 There are many local companies offering organised cycling tours who know the area inside-out and will provide the best excursions and routes you might otherwise not be able to access yourself.
 If you want to explore on your own, check cycling routes in the area at Lika-Senj County Tourist Board website.

 5. Swoosh on Europe’s longest and fastest Zipline

-Sometimes you neither need wings nor airplanes to fly, a simple Zipline is a good option.
-What if that happens to be Europe’s longest and fastest Zipline with magnificent scenery of Lika below you?
+Sometimes you neither need wings nor aeroplanes to fly, a simple Zipline is a good option.
+What if that happens to be Europe’s longest and fastest Zipline with the magnificent scenery of Lika below you?
 When I visited ‘Zipline Beware of the Bear’ at the western edge of the national park, I was jumping with excitement like a kid.
-The line is 1,700 m long, 80 metres above the ground and can fly up to 120 km/h (when pushed by north wind from the back).
+The line is 1,700 m long, 80 metres above the ground and can fly up to 120 km/h (when pushed by the north wind from the back).
 The Zipline was started by a young and adventurous local called Sasha in cooperation with the local municipality.

 Besides Zipline, there are other activities that you can enjoy like climbing, cycling and disc golf.
-As per Sasha, the park has some promising future plans like constructing three hostels, 5km of skiing and downhill bike paths, world’s longest zip line (2950 m) and1250m long Air Bike.
+As per Sasha, the park has some promising future plans like constructing three hostels, 5km of skiing and downhill bike paths, the world’s longest zip line (2950 m) and1250m long Air Bike.